NikolaiRadke/Nokolino_diy/README.md

 The ATTiny-based litte brother of NOKO.
 Tiny and cute.
 And everyone is invited to **contribute**.
 NOKOlino is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKOlino/tree/master/NEWS.md).

+**NOTE:** This repo is under construction and will be finished in a couple of days.
+Stay tuned! --31.12.2017

 ![NOKOlino light blue](http://www.nikolairadke.de/NOKOlino/nokolino_wiki.png)

 Like his big brother NOKO, the little NOKOlino delights it's surroundings with cheeky comments.
 But unlike NOKO he is more obstinate - no radio, a display, no frills.
 Only one on-off switch and a big button, but he is small, can stay active for days and is, in contrast to his big brother, very easy to build.